Chart Color Schemes

 Employment conditions in Hurstville - Central demonstrate exceptional strength compared to most Australian markets

-Education & training employs only 4.3% locally, below Greater Sydney's 8.9%.
+Conversely, education & training employs only 4.3% of local workers, below Greater Sydney's 8.9%.
 Many residents commute elsewhere for work based on Census data.
-From September 2024 to September 2025, employment levels increased by 4.7%, and labour force grew by 5.0%, causing unemployment to rise by 0.3 percentage points.
-Greater Sydney had employment growth of 2.1% and unemployment rose by 0.2 percentage points during the same period.
-Statewide in NSW, employment contracted by 0.03% (losing 2,260 jobs) as of 25-Nov-25, with an unemployment rate of 3.9%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hurstville - Central's mix implies local employment should increase by 7.0% over five years and 14.4% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Between September 2024 and September 2025, employment levels increased by 4.7%, labour force grew by 5.0%, leading to a slight unemployment rise of 0.3 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1% and unemployment rose by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hurstville - Central's employment mix suggests local employment should increase by 7.0% over five years and 14.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment